TK51/aipos-public-eng/aipos-command-and-settings-reference.md

 | Solution Architect  | Modular thinking, infrastructure design          |
 | Operations Analyst  | Reporting metrics, alert criteria, triggers      |

-Roles are set and come from your config or can be switched using `aiposrole [x]`
+Roles are set and loaded from your config or can be switched at runtime using `aiposrole [x]`.

 ---